adjtomo/seisflows/README.md

 - Provides a framework for research in regional, global, and exploration seismology

-Examples and usage guidelines are available online at [readthedocs.org](http://seisflows.readthedocs.org/en/latest/).
+Examples and usage information are available at [readthedocs.org](http://seisflows.readthedocs.org/en/latest/).

-SeisFlows has an idiosyncratic workflow-based design informed by familiarity with different research problems (oil and gas exploration, earthqake tomography, medical imaging) and experience working in different computing environments (including various high-performance computing clusters).
+SeisFlows has an unique, somewhat idiosyncratic workflow-based design informed by familiarity with different research problems (including oil and gas exploration, earthqake tomography, medical imaging) and experience working in different computing environments (including various high-performance computing clusters).

-With SeisFlows, wave simulations must be performed using an external software package such as SPECFEM2D or SPECFEM3D.
-The ability to interface with external solvers ensures flexibility, and the choice of SPECFEM as a default option gives access to cutting-edge meshing and hardware accelaration capabilities.
-However, the use of external package also creates additional work for the user, because to carry out an inversion, one must become familiar not only with SeisFlows, but also with a separate solver package.

 References
 ----------